 Animals come past and eat the fruits, sometimes eating great quantities because food can be hard to come by on the savannah.

-Flashback to the 1970s (1974 to be exact), when a guy by the name of Jamie Uys produced two documentaries called “Beautiful People” (he also directed “The Gods Must Be Crazy“).
+Flashback to 1974, when a documentary filmmaker by the name of Jamie Uys produced two documentaries called “Animals Are Beautiful People.”

 The question is: is it really true?

 Does marula fruit make animals drunk?